The Bloomsbury Summer Programme 2017

-The London Semester Programme at Birkbeck is delighted to introduce Birkbeck’s Bloomsbury Summer Programme.
+The London Semester Programme at Birkbeck is delighted to introduce Birkbeck’s Summer Programme 2017.
 Drawing on the historical and intellectual legacy of our location in Bloomsbury in particular and London in general, this programme offers the unique opportunity to engage with an exciting and academically rigorous set of courses.

 London in Literature

 - This course will focus on London and the literature it has inspired.
 It will begin with a consideration of Dickens’ exploration of the dark aspects of early-Victorian London and move through to the multicultural and post-9/11 city of writers like Martin Amis and Hanif Kureishi.

 - This course explores British media (television, cinema, the press, the pop music industry), in the age of digitalization and the Internet.

 London: growth of a modern world city

 - This module will explore how London-based institutions and individuals have been crucial in the creation and unmaking of a worldwide empire and how, in turn, the physical fabric, demographic makeup, economy and culture of London have been shaped by this experience.

 - This course familiarises students with the history of British art and architecture from the Stuarts to the end of the Georgian era.